- class rusttypes.result.Result¶

 >>> Ok(42).is_ok_and(lambda x: x > 0) True >>> Ok(-42).is_ok_and(lambda x: x > 0) False >>> Err("Some error message").is_ok_and(lambda x: x > 0) False

-- abstract map(op: Callable[[T], U]) Result[U, E] ¶
+- abstract map(op: Callable[[T], U]) Result[U, E]¶

 Maps a

-value untouched.This function can be used to compose the results of two functions.
+Result[T, E]toResult[U, E]by applying a function to a containedOkvalue, leaving anErrvalue untouched.This function can be used to compose the results of two functions.

 - Parameters: